zerothi/sisl/README.md

 which fills in the version number.

-## Help sisl ##
+## Help sisl help you! ##

-sisl is a spare time project and is developed based on use-cases.
+- If you've ideas of missing features

-- If you have ideas of missing features, please share them [here][issue]!
+- If you've ideas for improving documentation
-- If you have ideas for improving documentation, please share them [here][issue]!
+- If you've found a bug
-- If you found a bug, please share it [here][issue]!
+- If you've found a documentation error

-- If you found a documentation error, please report it [here][issue]!
+Then please share them [here]issue]!

 All of the above may be done via a [pull-request][pr] or by opening an [issue].